pazeshun/jsk_apc_2016_meshes/README.md

 From the menu, select Filters > Remeshing, Simplification and Reconstruction > Quadric Edge Collapse Decimation.
 Option Settings:
-- Percentage reduction (0..1): 0.3
+- Percentage reduction (0..1): 0.3 (Default 0)
-- Quality threshold: 0.3
+- Quality threshold: 0.3 (Default 0.3)
-- Preserve Boundary of the Mesh: No
+- Preserve Boundary of the Mesh: No (Default No)
-- Boundary Preserving Weight: 1
+- Boundary Preserving Weight: 1 (Default 1)
-- Preserve Normal: No
+- Preserve Normal: No (Default No)
-- Preserve Topology: No
+- Preserve Topology: No (Default No)
-- Optimal position of simplified vertices: Yes
+- Optimal position of simplified vertices: Yes (Default Yes)
-- Planar simplification: No
+- Planar simplification: No (Default No)
-- Weighted Simplification: No
+- Weighted Simplification: No (Default No)
-- Post-simplification cleaning: Yes
+- Post-simplification cleaning: Yes (Default Yes)
-- Simplify only selected faces: No
+- Simplify only selected faces: No (Default No)

 I printed STL models in `stl/output_to_printer` by 3D printers to make grippers.